zeruhur/plerion/011_worlds_systems.md

 1. Roll for number of stars in the system.
 2. Roll for spectral type and color.
 3. Roll 1d6+4 to determine the number of planets.
-4. Roll 1d6 to determine the number of habitats.
+4. Roll 1d6 to determine the number of space habitats.
    - If one of them is a ringworld/Dyson sphere, there are no other planets in the system.
 5. Roll for planet type.
    - Roll 1d3 to determine how many worlds are in the habitable zone.
 6. Roll for planet features.
 7. Roll to determine moons:
-   -.
-For gas/ice giant planets, roll 1d20 to termine the number of moons.
+   - For gas/ice giant planets, roll 1d20 to termine the number of moons.
 Roll for determine type and features of each.
-   -.
-For terrestrial planets, roll 1d3.
+   - For terrestrial planets, roll 1d3.
 Then roll for type and features.
-   -.
-For dwarf planets, roll 1-6.
+   - For dwarf planets, roll 1-6.
 If result is 6 they have one satellite.
-   -.
-Habitats and asteroid belts have no moons.
+   - Space habitats and asteroid belts have no moons.
 8. Roll on Population table to determine each moon inhabitants.
 They always capped to 10mln.

 Giant/dwarf planets and asteroids are naturally uninhabitable, but they are settled using domed and underground facilities (see Colonies below).